 Ensure you eat your five fruit and veg a day

 For a balanced, healthy diet it’s important that you have a minimum of five fruit and veg a day; whether it be from a smoothie in the morning, a piece of fruit at lunch, or peas for dinner — there are hundreds of different ways to ensure that you get your five-a-day.
-Here are 10 top tips for getting your 5 a day by eating a healthy mix of fruit and veg ...
+Here are 10 top tips for getting your five a day by eating a healthy mix of fruit and veg ...

-- Chop up some carrots, capsicum and cucumber and keep it in the fridge for when you feel hungry.
+- Chop up some carrots, peppers and cucumber and keep it in the fridge for when you feel hungry.
 If you have some reduced fat hummus or low-fat soft cheese, dip your crudités in!

-- Always have a store cupboard full of canned vegetables and fruit such as chopped tomatoes, beans, sweetcorn, peaches and grapefruit.
+- Always have a store cupboard full of canned vegetables and fruit such as chopped tomatoes, baked beans, sweetcorn, peaches and grapefruit.
 Look for fruit in its own fruit juice; this is a better choice than ones in syrup.

 - If you like dried fruit; keep raisins, prunes and apricots in your kitchen.
 Chopped up, you can add them to a can of rice pudding for a nutritious dessert.

 - If you are in a rush and depend on ready meals, add some frozen vegetables to the meal to balance it out.
 Try to have a piece of fresh fruit for dessert.

 - Quick food needn’t be unhealthy food; stir-fries are an excellent way to increase the amount of vegetables you eat.

 - Try making a list of meal ideas and a shopping list for the week, keeping in mind which days you’ll have time to cook from scratch and which days you may want something easier to assemble.
 You will be amazed how much easier it is to achieve your ‘five-a-day’ as you’ve planned in advance your week's fruit and vegetable intake.